MooVC/MooVC.Architecture/README.md

 - Changed Ddd.Services.AggregateNotFoundException property AggregateId of type Guid to Aggregate of type Reference<TAggregate> (**Breaking Change**).
 - Changed Ddd.Services.AggregateVersionNotFoundException property Aggregate of type VersionedReference to type VersionedReference<TAggregate> (**Breaking Change**).
 - Changed Ddd.Services.IBus and Ddd.Services.Bus to only support async variants of each operation (**Breaking Change**).
+- Changed Ddd.Services.IProjector to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.IRepository and its related extensions to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.CoordinatedGenerateHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Ddd.Services.CoordinatedOperationHandler to only support async variants of each operation (**Breaking Change**).